Edinburgh's Top Cocktail Bars

 Nineteen Hundred Bar & Lounge

-Part of the Hilton Edinburgh Carlton Hotel, Nineteen Hundred Bar & Lounge is situated in the heart of the city centre on North Bridge - an iconic element of the city centre and a stone's throw from the Royal Mile.
+Part of the Hilton Edinburgh Carlton, Nineteen Hundred Bar & Lounge is situated in the heart of the city centre on North Bridge - an iconic element of the city centre and a stone's throw from the Royal Mile.
 A stunning interior and its location between the Old and New Towns make Nineteen Hundred Bar & Lounge a must-visit for residents and visitors of the city looking for an inventive and opulent cocktail menu.

 Cocktails include Cannonball Rickey (Edinburgh Cannonball Gin (navy strength), sugar syrup, Lime Juice, Crushed ice, soda, a drizzle of raspberry liqueur) and the seasonal Bees Knees (honey, Edinburgh Christmas Gin, lemon juice, over ice with lemon garnish).